 What Is The Consummate Transitioner?

-In the fullness of time, I have come to realize the phrase The Consummate Transitioner is actually a play on words, because now defined; it is a state of being in mindset, purpose, direction, and action to attain our highest goals and aspirations in life and to become better to become the best person that we can be.
+In the fullness and completeness of time, I have come to realize the phrase The Consummate Transitioner is actually a play on words, because it is expressly a state of being in mindset, purpose, direction, and action to attain our highest goals and aspirations in life and to become better to become the best person that we can be.
 Perfection has no end state.
-It is a state of being that will never be attained or achieved.
+It is a state of being that will never be attained, accomplished, or achieved.
 However, the goal or impetus is to work continuously toward the end state to become…The Consummate Transitioner in our personal and work lives.

 The undeterminable time between birth and death, in 1996, was metaphorically referred to by author Linda Ellis as “your dash” in life.
 In her thought-provoking and eloquent poem “The Dash,” she clearly articulated an inspiration to get the best out of life.
 She inspired us to “live our dash; “inferring that having a birth date and a death date, the dash is the time that we should seek this fulfillment.

 The question is how do we do this?
-Perhaps the answer is to understand another tenant of The Consummate Transitioner…that always in our rear view mirror motivating and driving us are our experiences in life, the past becomes pieces of our complicated puzzle of life to mold us and shape us to endure the struggle and to pursue our passion and gifts.
+Perhaps the answer is to understand another tenant of The Consummate Transitioner…that always in our rear view mirror motivating and driving us are our experiences in life.
+The past becomes pieces of our complicated puzzle of life to mold us, prepare, and shape us to endure the struggle and to pursue our passion and gifts.
 And, these experiences are our best teacher; but, are never to imprison us by attempting to stay in the past or looking back.
 Success in life is always in front of us.
 And, you can never successfully move forward continuously looking back.